hsnlab/escape/pox/ext/doc/source/service/sas_orchestration.rst

 *sas_orchestration.py* module
 =============================

+Contains classes relevant to Service Adaptation Sublayer functionality.

-:any:`ServiceOrchestrator` orchestrates SG mapping and centralize layer logic
+:any:`ServiceOrchestrator` orchestrates SG mapping and centralize layer logic.

-:any:`SGManager` stores and handles Service Graphs
+:any:`SGManager` stores and handles Service Graphs.

+:any:`MissingVirtualViewEvent` can signal missing virtual info.

-:any:`VirtualResourceManager` contains the functionality tided to the layer's virtual view and virtual resources
+:any:`VirtualResourceManager` contains the functionality tided to the layer's virtual view and virtual resources.

-:any:`NFIBManager` handles the Network Function Information Base and hides implementation dependent logic

 Module contents
 ---------------